 Simple English definitions for legal terms

-Read a random definition: discharge
+Read a random definition: main motion

 The prior appropriation doctrine is a rule that says the first person to use or divert water for a good reason gets to keep using it.
 This means that if someone starts using water from a river or stream before anyone else, they have the right to keep using it.
 It's like being first in line for something - you get to go first and no one can take your spot.